layilin/SP23-33852/_texts/sc-page006.md

 > VER.
 29. *Muscovado,*\] The Cane-juice being brought to the consistence of syrup, and, by subsequent coction, granulated, is then called *muscovado* \(a Spanish word probably, though not to be found in Pineda) vulgarly brown Sugar; the French term it *sucre brut*.

 > VER.
-34. *wild red Cedar*\] There are two species of Cedar commonly to be met with in the West-Indies, the white and red, which differ from the cedars cultivated in the Bermudas: both are lofty, shady, and of quick growth.
+34. *wild red Cedar*\] There are two species of Cedar commonly to be met with in the West-Indies, the white[^f6n7] and red, which differ from the cedars cultivated in the Bermudas:[^f6n8] both are lofty, shady, and of quick growth.
 The white succeeds in any soil, and produces a flower which, infused like tea, is useful against fish poison.
 The red requires a better mould, and always emits a disagreeable smell before rain.
 The wood of both are highly useful for many mechanical purposes, and but too little planted.

 > VER.
 34. *Locust*\] This is also a lofty tree.
 It is of quick growth and handsome, and produces a not disagreeable fruit in a flat pod or legumen, about three inches long.
 It is a serviceable wood.
 In botanical books, I find three different names for the locust-tree; that meant here is the *Siliqua edulis*.